 Sling Messages and Newsfeed make communication a breeze.
 You don’t have to rely on email or some other third-party app.
 You can communicate directly with employees on Sling and send messages to individuals or groups.
 You can even share work files, photos, videos, and links when you communicate.

 Sling is the most powerful restaurant scheduling tool available.
-It reduces the time it takes to create and manage schedules and helps managers bring team together, keep everyone informed, and build better company culture.
+It reduces the time it takes to create and manage schedules and helps managers bring their teams together, keep everyone informed, and build better company culture.
 What more could you ask for in a free app!